 Without this understanding of our talents and strengths, we can feel defeated and overwhelmed and give up before we’ve given ourselves an opportunity to heal.
 We review the comments to see if they are true.

-It is a painful process to examine our shortcomings, but to change, we must determine what to change.
+It is a painful process to look at our shortcomings, but to change, we must decide what to change.
 Recovery isn’t pain-free, but it gives us a choice of pain – the acute pain of awareness and change, or the protracted, chronic pain of addiction.
 Don’t judge what you find, change what doesn’t work for you and give energy to your positive aspects.
 If you come to terms with your addiction, and your healthy and unhealthy behaviors, you can then begin the recovery process in earnest.

 Recovery Sparks Hope